hornpondbrook/image.intensity.service/README.md

 -   Implement asynchronous processing for large images using a task queue like Celery.
 -   Add authentication and rate limiting to the API.
 -   Expand test suite to cover more edge cases and the web UI.
+-   **Decouple Components**: Refactor the application to use dependency injection.
+This will decouple components like the image processing logic from the route handlers, making the application more modular, easier to test, and more maintainable.
+-   **Improve Error Handling**: Implement a more robust error handling strategy by defining custom exception classes for specific business logic errors (e.g., `InvalidImageFormatError`, `EmptyFileError`).
+This will allow for more granular error handling and clearer API responses.
+-   **Enhance Security**: Strengthen file upload security by validating file types based on their content (e.g., "magic bytes") rather than relying solely on file extensions.
+This will help prevent malicious file uploads.
+-   **Optimize Performance**: Improve memory efficiency by implementing streaming for file uploads.
+Instead of reading the entire file into memory, process it in chunks to reduce the memory footprint and make the service more resilient to large files.